 [Looking back at our long approach - Quartz Hill at center, Howard Douglas at extreme right. ++]

 [Mel heads up yet another small slope above Howard Douglas Lake.]

 [Mel skis towards Citadel Pass - Fatigue above her on the left. ++]

 [Citadel Pass views are incredible.
-Golden and Nasswald on upper left, Assiniboine just right of center with Simpson Ridge in front and Citadel out of sight to the right.
+Golden and Nasswald on upper left, Assiniboine just right of center and Citadel out of sight to the right.
 We will trend to the right before turning sharply up the south ridge of Citadel. ++]

 At the pass we determined that there was no way we were attempting Fatigue!
 The west slope was baking in the sun, sections had already slid and most of it was still plastered with wind loaded snow.
 Our attention turned to the other side of the pass - Citadel Peak.
 We knew that TJ and JW had ascended right from the pass but again, south / east facing snow gullies were loaded with fresh snow and already starting to sluff off the mountain so we weren't going to subject ourselves to them.
 We decided to descend from the pass, traverse around the south side of Citadel and attempt the summit on skis up the gentle south facing slopes - hopefully they would be gentle enough not to slide.

 The theory worked well until the summit block where we were forced to take off our skis.
 My skins were balling up like crazy so I knew I'd need some ski wax on the way out.
 Skiing uphill with an extra 10lbs on each foot is hard work... ;-) A short cliff made this little peak as technical as Hector or White Pyramid but wasn't a huge problem to get up.

 [Looking up gentle slopes on the south ridge of Citadel.]

 [Fatigue on the left and Golden / Nasswald on the right as we start up the south ridge of Citadel.]